Mohamad Safwan

-Mohamad Hussein Safwan (محمد حسين صفوان; born 10 March 2003) is a Lebanese footballer who plays as a left-back for club Nejmeh and the Lebanon national team.
+Mohamad Hussein Safwan (محمد حسين صفوان; born 10 March 2003) is a Lebanese footballer who plays as a left-back for club Jwaya and the Lebanon national team.

 Club career

 Having played for Hoops's youth team, Safwan moved Bourj in August 2019, initially joining their youth team.
 In March 2022, he was loaned to Akhaa Ahli Aley for the rest of the 2021–22 season.
 Safwan helped Bourj lift the youth league title in 2021–22, and played a few games with the senior team in the 2022–23 season.

 After having been released by Bourj in the summer of 2023, Safwan joined Nejmeh as a free agent in June.
 He helped Nejmeh lift the 2023–24 Lebanese Premier League title and the 2023 Lebanese Super Cup in his first season.

+Following five months of contract negotiations with Nejmeh, Safwan decided to depart from the club and joined Jwaya in August 2026.

 International career

+Safwan represented Lebanon at various youth levels.
+In 2021, he was part of Lebanon's squad for the WAFF U-18 Championship, where the team reached the final before finishing as runners-up to Iraq.
+Safwan was called up to the Lebanon national under-23 team for the 2026 AFC U-23 Asian Cup, held in Saudi Arabia in January 2026.

 Safwan received his first call-up to the Lebanon national team in August 2024 for the Merdeka Tournament.
 He made his international debut on 19 November 2024, in a 3–2 friendly victory over Myanmar, being substituted at halftime.
 By 25 March 2025, he had recorded four assists in his first five international appearances, including two during Lebanon's 2027 Asian Cup qualification match against Brunei.
 On 14 October 2025, he scored his first international goal in a 4–0 win against Bhutan in the 2027 Asian Cup qualifiers.